alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/index.md

 ## Proposed projects

 As explained [above](#project-assignment), you may propose your own project or work on one of the projects proposed by the instructors.
-Below is the list of available projects and the details may be found in the page of each project (clicking on the titles):
+Below is the list of available projects and the details may be found (soon) in the page of each project (clicking on the titles):

 * [Detection of extreme climate events](./extreme-climate-events)
 * [Crop detection and classification](./cropharvest)